Unforgiven (Le Sserafim album): Critical reception

-Unforgiven was met with positive reviews from critics.
-Cristina Jaleru of AP News called the album "an absolute firecracker of a record" and praised it as being "a bold anthem of female empowerment."
+Unforgiven was met with generally positive reviews from critics.
+Cristina Jaleru of AP News called the album "an absolute firecracker of a record" and "a bold anthem of female empowerment."
 Neil Z. Yeung of AllMusic wrote that the album is "an ideal entry point into the world of Le Sserafim" and particularly commended the track "Fearnot (Between You, Me and the Lamppost)" for highlighting "the group's vocal harmony."
-Onome Uyovbievbo of Riff Magazine noted the album's "nonconventional tropes and experimental pop twists" and opined that "Le Sserafim is setting the example for a new generation of K-pop artists."
+Onome Uyovbievbo of Riff Magazine noted the album's "nonconventional tropes and experimental pop twists" and wrote that "Le Sserafim is setting the example for a new generation of K-pop artists."
 Paste ranked the album number three in their list of The 20 Best K-pop Albums of 2023.
+Conversely, Park Su-jin of IZM awarded the album two out of five stars, finding that the production was not cohesive and that it did not convey the group's message well.